Fujifilm X100VI vs Mobile Phone

 Focus Requirements

-• When using the self-timer and interval shooting, the camera must be able to re-focus on eyes or subject at the time of shutter release.
+• When using the self-timer or interval timer shooting, the camera must be able to re-focus on eyes or subject at the time of shutter release.
 Not when the button is pressed.

 • The camera should support fixed focus to operate fast in low light scenes.